Skip to Main Content

 Key takeaways

 Expanding your family can be an exciting adventure, but one that can come with a hefty price tag.
-The Child Welfare Information Gateway estimates that adoption costs can set you back by as much as $60,000.
+The Child Welfare Information Gateway estimates that using a private adoption agency can set you back by as much as $60,000.
 This may explain why out of the 37 percent of adults who’ve considered adopting, only one quarter have considered it “very seriously.”

-Thankfully, there are a number of growing resources, including adoption loans, grants, state and federal assistance programs, that can lessen the financial impact on your pocket.
+Thankfully, there are a number of growing resources, including adoption loans, grants and state and federal assistance programs, that can lessen the financial impact on your pocket.

 Understanding adoption costs

-- Independent adoption through an attorney costs between $25,000 and $45,000.
-These estimates include fees for home study, the birth mother’s medical bills and legal and court fees for all of the parties involved.
+• Independent adoption through an attorney or agency costs between $20,000 and $45,000.
+These estimates include fees for counseling, home study, the birth mother’s medical bills and legal and court fees for all the parties involved.

-- Because they’re more cost-effective, public adoptions (or adoptions through foster care) account for 58% of all domestic adoptions in the U.S.
+• Because they’re more cost-effective, public adoptions (or adoptions through foster care) account for 58.4 percent of all domestic adoptions in the U.S. in 2020.

-“There are over 113,000 children and youth in the U.S. foster care system right now who are legally available for adoption and in need of a permanent, supported, and nurturing home and the process fees are typically less than $1,000 for that type of adoption,” says Kristen Hamilton, former director of Communication at the National Council for Adoption.
+“There are over 113,000 children and youth in the U.S. foster care system right now who are legally available for adoption and in need of a permanent, supported, and nurturing home and the process fees are typically less than $1,000 for that type of adoption,” says Kristen Hamilton, Director of Strategic Initiatives and Communication at the National Council for Adoption.

 “In addition, there are subsidies which many of these children will qualify for, that can help parents meet their needs after adoption.
 However, they should know that the subsidy process must be completed before finalizing the adoption.”
 Hamilton adds.